 There should always be an opportunity to calm down

-- teach to keep all things in order;
+- Teach them to keep all things in order.

-- remember that child also has the right to make a mistake;
+- Remember the child also has the right to make a mistake.

-- give your children the opportunity to take care of themselves.
+- Give your children the opportunity to do it themselves.

 - Stable daily routine.
 It is important to bring the child to this regime not immediately, but gradually.

 - Convenient workplace.
 It is important to choose the right furniture (appropriate for the growth of the child) and place the light on the left of the child.